Riptawr/VBR-Logdiving/README.md

 VBR-Logdiving
 =============

-VBR Logdiving - custom syntax highlight for notepad++ and Veeam Backup & Replication 6x, 7x
+Veeam Backup and Replication Logdiving - custom syntax highlight for notepad++ and Veeam Backup & Replication 6x, 7x

+This was thrown together in a hurry, it depends on the solarized-dark theme

+## Installation
+- Download xml
+- Go into notepad and import it as custom language